RezaMoghadam/Group-Project-Data-NYC-FHV/README.md

 # NYC FHV Trip Data Analysis – DSC 232 Group Project
 ## Project Overview
 This project analyzes New York City’s High Volume For-Hire Vehicle (FHV) trip data — including Uber and Lyft — from 2019 to 2022 using PySpark for large-scale processing.
 The primary objective is to identify key factors that influence driver earnings across time, location, and trip characteristics.
-By uncovering these patterns, the analysis can provide insights into fair pricing for riders and optimal decision-making strategies for drivers in an urban landscape that extends beyond New York City.
+By uncovering these patterns, the analysis provides insights into fair pricing for riders and optimal decision-making strategies for drivers in urban landscapes that extend beyond New York City.

 ## Milestone Four
 ### Written Report